jmatth11/player.nvim/README.md

     ":lua require('player').player_info()<CR>",
     {noremap = true},
 )
+-- <leader>pf to toggle the file select window. vim.keymap.set(
+    "n",
+    "<leader>pf",
+    ":lua require('player').file_select()<CR>",
+    {noremap = true},
+)
 ```

-Using the player info window is the recommended way to interact with this
+Using the player info window or the file select window is the recommended way
-plugin.
-It displays the keybindings to pause/resume the song and to increase or
+to interact with this plugin.
+These windows display their respective
+key-bindings to perform tasks.

+The player info window allows you to control the pause/resume/stop action of
-lower the volume.
+the song as well as increasing or lowering the volume.

+The file select window displays all the songs from your parent directory and allows
+you press `<ENTER>` to start playing a song from the list.

 ### Manual Controls